Jay Oliva: Career

 In late 2012, he was assigned by Warner Bros.
 Animation to direct a two-part animated film, Batman: The Dark Knight Returns, based on the comic book series of the same name by Frank Miller.
-Part 1 received a 100% score by Rotten Tomatoes.
+Part 1 achieved a 100% score by Rotten Tomatoes.

-In 2013, he, along with Zack Snyder, storyboarded his first live-action feature film, Man of Steel, after which he was tasked to make Justice League: The Flashpoint Paradox, based on the comic crossover Flashpoint by Geoff Johns, which received generally positive reviews.
-He was then tasked to helm the next animated movie, based on the New 52, Justice League: War, released in 2013, adapting the branding's first Justice League story arc.
+In 2013, he, along with Zack Snyder, storyboarded his first live-action feature film, Man of Steel, after which he was tasked to make Justice League: The Flashpoint Paradox, based on the comic storyline "Flashpoint" by Geoff Johns, which received generally positive reviews.
+He was then tasked to helm the next animated movie, Justice League: War, which was based on DC's 2011 inaugural storyline for its monthly comics relaunch, The New 52.
+It was released in 2013, adapting the branding's first Justice League story arc.
 He would also, alongside Son of Batman director Ethan Spaulding, co-direct Batman: Assault on Arkham released in 2014, set in the Batman: Arkham video game series.

 Spaulding replaced Oliva as director for the sequel Justice League: Throne of Atlantis, based on the Justice League/Aquaman storyline of the same name also by Geoff Johns.
 Oliva then directed the film Batman vs. Robin, released in 2016, before joining Zack Snyder in storyboarding his live-action film Batman v Superman: Dawn of Justice, set in the DC Extended Universe.
 Oliva returned to directing for Warner Bros.
 Animation with Batman: Bad Blood.

 His first work in the Marvel Cinematic Universe was help storyboarding on Peyton Reed's live-action adaptation of Ant-Man in 2015, as well as Tim Miller's live-action adaptation of Deadpool released in 2016, set in the X-Men film series.

-Oliva has also worked as a storyboard artist on multiple episodes of The CW's live-action TV adaptation of The Flash.
+Oliva worked as a storyboard artist on multiple episodes of The CW's live-action TV adaptation of The Flash.

 In 2016, Oliva directed Justice League Dark, the second animated DC movie with an R rating and would be released digitally on January 24, 2017.

 Throughout 2016, Oliva was splitting his time directing for WB/DC animated films and storyboarding live-action films and commercials.
 However, by August 29, 2017, Oliva clarified he is no longer working for Warner Bros., thus making Justice League Dark his final work with them and DC.